Montmartre revealed

 - Good to know Montmartre is a neighborhood that's often crowded with tourists, so it's preferable to visit it on weekdays or in the early morning to avoid the crowds.

-Montmartre is definitely a must-visit for any visitor wishing to explore Paris from another angle.
-With its mix of art, history and gastronomy, this legendary district is sure to win you over and transport you into the unique atmosphere of the Paris of yesteryear.
+Montmartre is definitely a must-visit for any visitor wishing to explore Paris see it from a different perspective.
+Between art, history, and gastronomy, this mythical neighborhood will charm you and transport you to the unique atmosphere of old-time Paris.